 Jacksons Food Stores, Inc. headquartered in Meridian, Idaho, was founded in Caldwell, Idaho in 1975 as a single service station.
-Jacksons has grown to be a nationally recognized chain of over 200 Chevron/Texaco/Shell branded convenience stores in 4 western states.
-All company operations currently employ approximately 2000 associates.
+Jacksons has grown to be a nationally recognized chain of over 230+ Chevron, Shell, and Texaco branded convenience stores in 6 western states.
+All company operations currently employ approximately 3,000 associates.

-Jacksons is the 3rd largest of Idaho’s privately held corporations.
+Jacksons is one of the largest privately held corporations in Idaho.
 We have achieved “Top Performer” status in the nation, for each year of the Chevron’s “Customer First” and Shell’s “Mystery Motorist” customer service & store cleanliness programs.

-John D. Jackson founded Jacksons Food Stores, Inc. in 1975 as a single service station and has grown to be a nationally recognized chain of over 200 branded convenience stores in 4 western states.
+John D. Jackson, a Chevron, Shell, Texaco, 76 and ExxonMobil Marketer based in Meridian, Idaho, founded Jacksons Food Stores, Inc. in 1975 as a single service station in Caldwell, Idaho.
+Jacksons Food Stores has grown to be a nationally recognized chain of 230+ branded convenience stores/car washes in six western states.